 In my former professional life, I worked in public relations, serving clients ranging from robot manufacturers to watershed districts.
 As a teen, I had many jobs that I didn’t keep very long, including waitressing, telemarketing, cleaning dog cages, scooping ice-cream (free samples!), and working at a clothing store where I once spent the afternoon in the window pretending to be a mannequin.
 Through it all, I had a passion for story-telling, and I kept writing whatever idea came into my head in whatever form that idea wanted to take, publishing here and there, until one amazing day, when agent Steven Malk found my picture book manuscript in his email inbox, and everything changed.

 I live in northeastern Ohio with my husband, children, a rescue dog named Turtle, and two formerly stray cats, one of which I found picking through the garbage at the little league baseball diamond (we named her Rizzo, after a former Chicago Cubs player).
+We also recently added four chickens to the mix (Banjo, Burrito, Butternut and Bobby-Sue).
 I have a great love of animals and a high degree of suspicion of people who don’t.
 I also love soft pajamas, a bed full of pillows, and a fresh stack of books, preferably combined.
 I adore coffee and chocolate, also, ideally, combined.